-Under the 2021 ESPP our employees may purchase common stock through payroll deductions at a price equal to 85% of the lower of the fair market value of the stock at the beginning of the offering period or at the end of each applicable purchase period.
+Under the 2021 ESPP, our employees may purchase common stock through payroll deductions at a price equal to 85% of the lower of the fair market value of the stock at the beginning of the offering period or at the end of each applicable purchase period.
 The 2021 ESPP generally provides for offering periods of six months in duration with purchase periods ending on either May 15 or November 15.
 Contributions under the 2021 ESPP are limited to a maximum of 15% of an employee's eligible compensation.
-ESPP purchases are settled with common stock from the ESPP's previously-authorized and available pool of shares.
-The stock-based compensation expense incurred in 2023, 2022 and 2021 was \$0.7 million, \$0.7 million and \$0.4 million, respectively.
-Our policy is to issue new common stock upon the exercise of stock options.
+Purchases under the 2021 ESPP are settled with common stock from the 2021 ESPP's previously-authorized and available pool of shares.
+The stock-based compensation expense incurred in connection with the 2021 ESPP in 2024, 2023 and 2022 was \$0.4 million, \$0.7 million and \$0.7 million, respectively.